Pseudo-isotopies of simply connected 4-manifolds: Morse functions, nested eye Cerf graphics, and the start of Quinn's proof

 Let us suppose we have a family of $n$ nested eyes, for some $n \geq 1$.
 In the level sets $G_{t}^{-1}(1/2)$, for $t_b < t< t_d$, we have a copy of $M \#_{i=1}^n S^2 \times S^2$.
 For each $t$ we have $n$ spheres $\{A_i^t\}_{i=1}^n$, which are the ascending spheres of the index 2 critical points, and $n$ spheres $\{B_i^t\}_{i=1}^n$, which are the descending spheres of the index 3 critical points.
 Shortly after the last birth time $t_b$, the sphere $A_i^t$ is the sphere $S^2 \times \{\pt\}$ in the $i$th $S^2 \times S^2$ summand.
 Similarly the sphere $B_i^t$ is the sphere $\{\pt\} \times S^2$ in the $i$th $S^2 \times S^2$ summand.
 The $A_i^t$ and the $B_i^t$ are enumerated so that $A_1$ and $B_1$ correspond to the innermost eye, and then moving outwards, as shown in e.g.\ \cref{figure:From-VW-to-VW’W’W}.
 Let $A^t := \cup_{i=1}^n A_i^t$ and let $B^t := \cup_{i=1}^n B_i^t$.

-We may consider that $A^t$ stays fixed as $t$ varies in $t_b <t <t_d$, $B^t$ moves by an isotopy, and $A^t \cup B^t$ undergoes a regular homotopy.
+One may specify an identification of $G_{t}^{-1}(1/2)$ with $M \#_{i=1}^n S^2 \times S^2$ for all $t_b < t< t_d$.
+This is implicit in \cite{Quinn:isotopy} and described in detail in \cite{KMPW}*{Construction 3.1}; see also \cite{gay2021diffeomorphisms}*{Proof of Theorem 9}.
+Then it makes sense to discuss subsets of $G_t^{-1}(1/2)$, for $t_b < t< t_d$ as being in the fixed manifold $M \#_{i=1}^n S^2 \times S^2$.
+Following \cite{Quinn:isotopy}*{p.~353}, we may consider that $A^t$ stays fixed as $t$ varies in $t_b <t <t_d$, $B^t$ moves by an isotopy, and $A^t \cup B^t$ undergoes a regular homotopy.
 We may also assume that there are times $t_f$ and $t_w$, with $t_b < t_f < 1/2 < t_w < t_d$, such that at time $t_f$ a collection of finger moves occur, and at time $t_w$ a collection of Whitney moves occur.
 During these moves, intersections of $B_j^t$ with $A_i^t$ are created or removed, respectively.
 We consider the \emph{middle-middle level}, $G_{1/2}^{-1}(1/2)$.
 We can let the finger and Whitney discs evolve so that we see both simultaneously in the middle-middle level.
 We write $A_i := A_i^{1/2}$ and $B_j := B^{1/2}_j$; that is, in the middle-middle level we drop the $t$ from the notation.

 In the middle-middle level, we call the finger move discs for $A_i$, $B_j$ intersections $\{V^{ij}_k\}$, and write $V^{ij} := \cup_k V^{ij}_k$.
 Analogously we call the Whitney discs $\{W^{ij}_{\ell}\}$, and write $W^{ij} := \cup_{\ell} W^{ij}_{\ell}$.
 We also write $V := \cup_{i,j} V^{ij}$ and $W := \cup_{i,j} W^{ij}$.